 The fence between Balule and Kruger came down only 10 years ago and you will notice that the numbers of animals in Balule are far less than in Kruger proper.
 However there are far fewer vehicles on Balule than in Kruger so there is the element of exclusivity at a sighting.
 We have access to some (not all) properties where we are allowed to drive off-road so as to get really close to some of the Big Five.

 The sheer number and variety of animals in Kruger Park naturally demand that no safari cannot but include a full day in Kruger.
 We travel from our lodges to Kruger along a road that skirts numerous private game reserves and we always see animals even before we enter Kruger.
 There are various biomes that we visit and in Kruger we have the chance of seeing specials such as Wild Dog and Sable Antelope that are generally absent from other reserves.

 TSHUKUDU and MOTLALA GAME RESERVES

-Guests staying at Katekani Lodge also get to visit Motlala Game Reserve, which is also enclosed.
+Guests staying at Katekani Lodge, as well as guests doing the 5 and 6 day Tent and Treehouse safari packages, get to visit Motlala Game Reserve, which is also enclosed.
 Although elephants are absent ( from time to time they do break in from neighbouring reserves ) , we have great success in seeing both Black and White rhino and buffalo.
 Leopard and lion are also seen from time to time.